 * Residents of Renault do not own the land, but rather are squatters and pay the equivalent of $1 USD per month for their small plots of land

-* Over 1200 children attend the Renault Sunday School program each week
+* Around 1500 children attend the Renault Sunday School program each week

-* Many children report that the only food they receive all week are the manna packs they receive at the program
+* Many children report that the only food they receive all week is the manna pack rice they receive at the program